Chelsea 1-2 Crystal Palace

 Foul by Luka Milivojevic (Crystal Palace).

 Attempt saved.
-Cesc Fàbregas (Chelsea) right footed shot from a difficult angle on the right is saved in the centre of the goal.
+Cesc Fàbregas (Chelsea) right footed shot from the right side of the box is saved in the centre of the goal.
 Assisted by Willian.

 Corner, Chelsea.
 Conceded by Jeffrey Schlupp.